Dylan Oliver Malagrinò

 Experience & Activities

 Professor D.O.
-Malagrinò joined the faculty of the Charleston School of Law in 2017.
+Malagrinò joined the faculty of the Charleston School of Law in 2017, after ten years of full-time law teaching.
 Professor Malagrinò teaches Property I & II, Land Use, and Wills, Trusts & Estates, among other courses.
-Professor Malagrinò is on-leave from the Charleston School of Law for the 2021–22 academic year to serve on the faculty of Southwestern Law School in Los Angeles, California.
 Professor Malagrinò is licensed to practice law in the state courts of California and in the U.S. District Courts for the Southern and Central Districts of California.

 Professor Malagrinò notes: “Often students comment on how demanding, confusing, or hard law school can be at times.
 I try to remind them, ‘Just because something is hard, doesn’t mean you can’t be great at it.’”